SUSE/kubernetes-charts-suse-com/stable/cert-exporter/README.md

 # cert-exporter

-[cert-exporter](https://github.com/joe-elliott/cert-exporter) is a Prometheus exporter that publishes cert expirations on disk and in Kubernetes secrets.
+[cert-exporter](https://github.com/joe-elliott/cert-exporter) is a Prometheus exporter that exports the metrics of cert expirations on hosts and in Kubernetes secrets.

 ## Introduction

-This chart deploys a cert-exporter DaemonSet to publishes cert expirations on disk and deploys a cert-exporter Deployment to publishes cert expirations in Kubernets secrets.
+This chart deploys a DaemonSet to export the metrics of cert expiration on hosts and a Deployment to export the metrics of cert expiration in Kubernetes secrets.

 ## Installing the Chart